He has filed the necessary papers to signal his candidacy for the presidency of the United States as a Republican.

 And of course, I don't do Sunday morning TV shows, but I still appear on them, ladies and gentlemen.

-Proving that all you have to do as a conservative to get on a Sunday shows is to be un-Republican.
+Grab cut seven, if you would, Mr. Broadcast Engineer, proving that all you have to do as a conservative to get on the Sunday shows is to be un-Republican.

 With all these guys angling for the job of Mr. Conservative, the base is underwhelmed.